mhogomchungu/sirikali/index.md

  <a href="https://www.cryfs.org/">Cryfs</a>, <a href="https://github.com/netheril96/securefs">Securefs</a>, <a href="https://github.com/mhogomchungu/encfs/latest">Encfs</a> and <a href="https://github.com/billziss-gh/sshfs-win">Sshfs.</a>

-Users of Securefs should inform SiriKali of where Securefs binary is located on the system by setting the path at: ```Menu->Settings->Editable Options->Set Executables Search Path.```
+Users of Securefs should inform SiriKali of where Securefs binary is located on the system by setting the path at: ```Menu->Settings->External Commands->Set Executables Search Path.```

 #### Supported Backends on macOS:
 <a href="https://github.com/netheril96/securefs">Securefs, </a><a href="https://www.cryfs.org/">Cryfs, </a><a href="https://github.com/vgough/encfs">Encfs</a> and <a href="https://nuetzlich.net/gocryptfs">Gocryptfs.</a>